postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

       Type=Application<br>
       Categories=Development;<br>
       </code></pre>

+   Once the Desktop.file is created, the Postman app can be opened using application launchers.

    2. Check your desktop and double-click the Postman icon

-   **Note:** Ensure you specify the icon path as illustrated above.
-Postman introduced another folder 'app', one level up to the resources folder which did not exist earlier.
+   **Note:**
+   1. Avoid starting postman using sudo command, this will mess up the permissions on the files created by postman.

+   2. Make sure you have read/write permission for ~/.config folder where Postman stores the information

-   If you are an Ubuntu 18 user, you must additionally install libgconf-2-4 package to ensure a smooth Postman run.
+   3. If you are an Ubuntu 18 user, you must additionally install libgconf-2-4 package to ensure a smooth Postman run.
 This package, shipped by default until Ubuntu version 18, has been dropped, and is mandatory for Postman run.
 Use the following command to install ```libgconf-2-4```:

    * ```apt-get install libgconf-2-4```